PetrosKatiforis/vocabulary_reviewer/README.md

-## A language learning vocabulary reviewer based on the terminal
+## A terminal-based language learning vocabulary reviewer

-This is a small C application designed to parse dictionary files (with a .env inspired form) <br />
+This is a small C application designed to parse dictionary files (with a .env inspired format) <br />
 in order to generate a quick interactive quiz